nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 <code>**rlimit [memlock _Nmegabytes_ | stacksize _N4kPages_ filenum _Nfiledescriptors_]**</code>
 : &emsp;<code>**memlock _Nmegabytes_**</code>
-: &emsp;Specify the number of megabytes of memory that should be allocated and locked.
+: Specify the number of megabytes of memory that should be allocated and locked.
 Probably only available under Linux, this option may be useful when dropping root (the `-i` option).
 The default is 32 megabytes on non-Linux machines, and -1 under Linux. -1 means "do not lock the process into memory".
 0 means "lock whatever memory the process wants into memory".

 &emsp;<code>**stacksize _N4kPages_**</code>
-: &emsp;Specifies the maximum size of the process stack on systems with the `mlockall()` function.
+: Specifies the maximum size of the process stack on systems with the `mlockall()` function.
 Defaults to 50 4k pages (200 4k pages in OpenBSD).

 &emsp;<code>**filenum _Nfiledescriptors_**</code>
-: &emsp;Specifies the maximum number of file descriptors ntpd may have open at once.
+: Specifies the maximum number of file descriptors ntpd may have open at once.
 Defaults to the system default.

 <code>**saveconfigdir _directory_path_**</code>
 : Specify the directory in which to write configuration snapshots requested with `ntpq` ’s `saveconfig` command.
 If `saveconfigdir` does not appear in the configuration file, `saveconfig` requests are rejected by `ntpd`.